JacksonDorsett/EverLite/README.md

 ## About

 EverLite is built on C# using MonoGame platform on Visual Studio 19.
-The NuGet packets used are `MonoGame.Content.Builder.Task`, `MonoGame.Framework.DesktopGL`, `Newtonsoft.Json`, `NUnit`, and `sqlite-net-pcl`.
+The NuGet packets used are:
+ - `MonoGame.Content.Builder.Task`
+ - `MonoGame.Framework.DesktopGL`
+ - `Newtonsoft.Json`
+ - `NUnit`
+ - `sqlite-net-pcl`

 ## KC Studios Team